-While everyone is not an elite athlete, you are a professional at what you do.
+While everyone is not an elite athlete, you are a pro at what you do.
 Whether you are a student, high school athlete, parent, performing artist, doctor, teacher, sales clerk, etc., it's good to bring your “A-Game” everyday.
-It’s for this reason that we believe that you can benefit from developing a high performance mindset.
+This is what we refer to as developing your high performance mindset.